VIPriors/vipriors.github.io/challenge.md

 ## Report

 For the submission on CodaLab to qualify for the competition, we require the authors to submit a technical report of at least three pages about the submission.
-The deadline for these reports is September 24th, the same date as the workshop paper deadline.
+The deadline for these reports is October 1st.
 Authors are to submit their report to ArXiv and submit the link to vipriors-ewi AT tudelft DOT nl.
 Those unable to submit to Arxiv can email their report directly to vipriors-ewi AT tudelft DOT nl.
-Please use the same format as for the paper track.
 After the conference we will publish the links to the technical reports on the workshop website.

-Authors that are already submitting a paper about the submission to the workshop paper track are not required to submit a technical report.
-Instead, they are to use the same submission form to refer the challenge organizers to their submitted paper.

 ## Submission